shhossain/computer_science/README.md

 while at the same time, the other program can continue generating more output, oblivious to the fact that the output is not going to the printer (yet).
-When a computer (or network) has more than one user, the need to manage and protect the memory, I/O devices, and other resources is even more since the users might otherwise interfere with one another.
+When a computer (or network) has more than one user, the need to manage and protect the memory, I/O devices, and other resources even more since the users might otherwise interfere with one another.
 In addition, users often need to share not only hardware but also information (files, databases, etc.).
 In short, this view of the operating system holds that its primary task is to keep track of which programs are using which resource, to grant resource requests, to account for usage and to mediate conflicting requests from different programs and users.
-For more on this see <a href="https://github.com/Francesco601/computer_science/tree/main/Operating%20Systems> here </a>

 ### Operating system as an extended machine
 The architecture of most computers at the machine-language level is primitive and awkward to